kasyapArchit/Microblog/README.md

 8. app.config contains the configurations of the frameworks as a configuration variable
 9. pip install flask-sqlalchemy (database)
 10. pip install flask-migrate (database migration)
+11. pip install flask-login (different functionalities which help in user log-in)